jgmil/lesson-planner-fullstack-capstone/README.md

 * POST to '/users/create' for creating a new user
 * POST to '/users/login' to log in an existing user

+* GET to '/subjects/:user' to access all of a user's existing subjects
+* GET to '/units/:user' to access all of a user's existing units
-* GET to '/class/:user' to access all of a user's existing plans
+* GET to '/lessons/:user' to access all of a user's existing lessons

-* POST to '/class/create' to add a new class
+* POST to '/subject/create' to add a new class
-* PUT to '/class/:id' to update an existing class
+* PUT to '/subject/:id' to update an existing class
-* GET to '/class/:id' to access a single class by ID
+* GET to '/subject/:id' to access a single class by ID
-* DELETE to '/class/:id' to delete a single class by ID
+* DELETE to '/subject/:id' to delete a single class by ID

-* POST to 'class/unit/create' to add a new unit
+* POST to 'unit/create' to add a new unit
-* PUT to 'class/unit/:id' to update an existing unit
+* PUT to 'unit/:id' to update an existing unit
-* GET to 'class/unit/:id' to access a single unit by ID
+* GET to 'unit/:id' to access a single unit by ID
-* DELETE to 'class/unit/:id' to delete a single unit by ID
+* DELETE to 'unit/:id' to delete a single unit by ID

-* POST to 'class/unit/lesson/create' to add a new unit
+* POST to 'lesson/create' to add a new unit
-* PUT to 'class/unit/lesson/:id' to update an existing unit
+* PUT to 'lesson/:id' to update an existing unit
-* GET to 'class/unit/lesson/:id' to access a single unit by ID
+* GET to 'lesson/:id' to access a single unit by ID
-* DELETE to 'class/unit/lesson/:id' to delete a single unit by ID
+* DELETE to 'lesson/:id' to delete a single unit by ID

 ## Development Roadmap
 Planned additional features and improvements will allow users to: